OpenMic · FluentPlay

 Planning load signal, not motor disruption.

-Articulation error
+Articulation deviation

 Phoneme substitution or distortion.
 Relevant for motor speech disorders.